uptech/engineering/content/docs/standards/git-commit/index.md

 ### Official Git Commit Message Format

-Git as a tool has guidelines for commit messages to work best with git and it's various tools.
+Git as a tool has guidelines for commit messages to work best with git and its various tools.
 This format is as follows:

 ```
 Short summary of change (50 charecters or less in length)